hillal20/react-advanced-typescript/READ_JAVA.md

                                    PriorityQueue
                 and one interface :
                                    DeQueue , which gives class:
-                                                             ArrayDeQue
+                                                             ArrayDeQueue
 7 - Map interface gives classes :
                                  HashMap
                                  hashTable
-                and on interface :
+                and one interface :
                                  SortedMap, which gives class:
                                                               TreeMap